rinthel/bin2h/README.md

 - merge multiple binary files into one header source code
 - set variable names of each binary file automatically by UPPER_SNAKE_CASE
+- check input file's MD5 checksum and compare it with the output file that already exists before generating a new output header

 ### Build